moliver28/research-handbook/content/handbook/support/support-pods/_index.md

 For information on how you can integrate Support Pods into your workflows, visit the [Working with Support Pods workflow page](/handbook/support/workflows/working-with-pods).

+## Naming

+`Support Pods` is the formal name of this initiative and should be referred to as such in formal written or verbal communication.
+This is to avoid confusion and ambiguity as there are many different uses of the word `pod` in the GitLab context.

 ## Starting a Support Pod

 ### Before starting